Git MCP server

 Installation Options

-No specific installation is required when using uv.
-You can run the server directly using uvx:
+No specific installation is needed when using uv.
+You can run mcp-server-git directly with uvx:

 Using PIP